 - b.
+The recovery threshold for groundwater monitoring wells is typically 0.10 feet LNAPL thickness2. - 4.
+If LNAPL recovery will not be performed, perform decontamination procedures in accordance with SOP No. 4 Decontamination. - 5.
+If LNAPL recovery is to be performed, determine the most effective and practical means of recovery by use of, but not limited to, any of the following equipment: - a.
+Bailer (may be dedicated or designated to a particular well); - b.
 Peristaltic pump (tubing may be dedicated or designated to a particular well); - c.
 Spill Buddy[TM] pump, or similar; - d.
-Absorbent sock. - 5.
-Use plastic sheeting, or similar, to minimize the potential for downhole equipment, LNAPL, or recovered water coming into contact with the ground.
-If the primary concern is with respect to recovered material, a tub or similar may suffice. - 6.
+Absorbent sock. - 6.
+Use plastic sheeting, plastic tote, or similar, to minimize the potential for downhole equipment, LNAPL, or recovered water coming into contact with the ground. - 7.
 Recover LNAPL. - a.
 If using a bailer: - i.
 Slowly lower a bottom-filling bailer into the well until it reaches LNAPL/groundwater interface; - ii.
 Pull bailer out of the well. - iii.
-Discharge the collected LNAPL into a designated temporary storage container1). - 1.
+Discharge the collected LNAPL into a designated temporary storage container3. - 1.
 If the temporary storage container is a 5-gallon bucket or similar, the bailer contents may be discharged by carefully inverting the bailer to pour the contents from the top. - 2.
 If the temporary storage container is a metal gas can or similar, the bailer contents shall be discharged using a sample release device (typically included in the package with the bailer). - iv.
 Repeat as necessary. - b.
-If using a peristaltic pump, Spill BuddyTM pump, or similar: - i.
-Lower the pump intake to the appropriate depth with the LNAPL thickness. - ii.
-Begin recovering LNAPL from the well. - c.
-If using an absorbent sock: - i.
-Lower the sock into the well no deeper than the LNAPL/groundwater interface.
+If using a peristaltic pump, Spill BuddyTM pump, or similar:

-1 The temporary storage container will typically be a 5-gallon bucket at the Rand Site or within the Wood River Refinery.
+3 The temporary storage container will typically be a 5-gallon bucket at the Rand Site or within the Wood River Refinery.
 The temporary storage container will typically be a metal gasoline can at the Roxana Site.